-- Is appropriately trained. - Acts as a source of support and expertise to the school community. - Has an understanding of OSCB procedures. - Keeps written records of all concerns when noted and reported by staff or when disclosed by a child, ensuring that such records are stored securely and reported onward in accordance with this policy guidance, but kept separately from the child's general file. - Refers cases of suspected neglect and/or abuse to children's social care or police in accordance with this guidance and local procedure. - Notifies children's social care if a child with a child protection plan is absent for more than two days without explanation. - Ensures that when a child with a child protection plan leaves the school, their information is passed to their new school and the child's social worker is informed.
+- Is appropriately trained. - Acts as a source of support and expertise to the school community. - Has an understanding of OSCB procedure. - Keeps written records of all concerns when noted and reported by staff or when disclosed by a child, ensuring that such records are stored securely and reported onward in accordance with this policy guidance, but kept separately from the child's general file. - Refers cases of suspected neglect and/or abuse to children's social care or police in accordance with this guidance and local procedure. - Notifies children's social care if a child with a child protection plan is absent for more than two days without explanation. - Ensures that when a child with a child protection plan leaves the school, their information is passed to their new school and the child's social worker is informed. - Attends and/or contributes to child protection conferences in accordance with local procedure and guidance. - Coordinates the school's contribution to child protection plans. - Develops effective links with relevant statutory and voluntary agencies.

-- Attends and/or contributes to child protection conferences in accordance with local procedure and guidance. - Coordinates the school's contribution to child protection plans. - Develops effective links with relevant statutory and voluntary agencies. - Ensures that all staff sign to indicate that they have read and understood this policy. - Ensures that the child protection policy is updated annually. - Liaises with the nominated governor and head teacher (where the role is not carried out by the head teacher) as appropriate. - Keeps a record of staff attendance at child protection training. - Provides an annual safeguarding report to governors which is sent to the LADO/Safeguarding team at County Hall no later than the December of the academic year, following the academic year to which the report applies. - Makes this policy available to parents.
+- Ensures that all staff sign to indicate that they have read and understood this policy. - Ensures that the child protection policy is updated annually. - Liaises with the nominated governor as appropriate. - Keeps a record of staff attendance at child protection training. - Provides an annual safeguarding report to governors, which is sent to the LADO/Safeguarding team at County Hall no later than the December of the academic year, following the academic year to which the report applies. - Makes this policy available to parents.